How to Record and Produce a Customer Testimonial Video

 So, leaving those two considerations aside for a moment, it’s safe to say that the best testimonial video locations provide the following:

-- A controlled environment for managing light and noise
+- A controlled recording environment

 - Sufficient physical space